 Reaching for the STARS: Steps Toward Academic Responsibility and Success

-Students must complete the STARS application, personal statement, and agree to the terms of the program in order to have their application considered for entry to the College of Business.
+Students must complete the STARS application, personal statement, and agree to the terms of the program in order to have their application considered for entry to the College of Business and Analytics.

 SIU Carbondale policy defines scholastic probation as follows: when an undergraduate student's cumulative grade average falls below a "C" average (2.0 GPA), that student will be placed on scholastic probation.
 Such a student may continue to be enrolled at the University going forward, but will be limited in the number of hours they can register for while on probation, unless they are approved to take more hours by the dean of their academic unit.
 This limit is normally 14 hours during a fall or spring semester and 7 hours during a summer session.